-Satellite remote sensing is a valuable tool for estimating vegetation distribution and productivity across large spatial scales.
+Introduction Satellite remote sensing is a valuable tool for estimating vegetation distribution and productivity across large spatial scales.
 Among the various indices used, the Normalized Difference Vegetation Index (NDVI) is the most widely applied for assessing vegetation greenness and has been utilized in numerous studies (Brandt et al., 2015; Chen et al., 1998; Santos & Negri, 1997; Zhang et al., 2009).
 The spatial distribution of NDVI, and consequently of terrestrial vegetation, is largely influenced by climatic factors such as rainfall and temperature.
 A well-documented relationship between NDVI and rainfall exists across various spatial and temporal scales (Davenport et al., 1993; Grist et al., 1997; Nicholson et al., 1990; Potter & Brooks, 1999; Wang et al., 2001).
 While results vary, these studies consistently highlight rainfall as a key predictor of vegetation distribution, particularly in transitional zones where ecosystems shift from humid to arid or semi-arid conditions.
 This relationship is especially evident in regions like the Sahel of Africa, where rainfall patterns significantly impact vegetation cover (Zhao et al., 2015).
 Rainfall is a critical resource for many socioeconomic activities, particularly in African countries that rely heavily on rain-fed agriculture.
 Over recent decades, these countries have experienced significant challenges due to rainfall variability and long-term changes in both the amount and distribution of rainfall.
 However, the network of rain gauges across Africa is sparse, unevenly distributed, and deteriorating, limiting the accuracy and reliability of ground-based rainfall measurements.
 To address this gap, satellite-based rainfall estimates are increasingly being used as a substitute for, or to supplement, gauge observations, providing broader spatial coverage and more consistent monitoring of rainfall patterns (Tufa Dinku et al.).

-In this bulletin, satellite rainfall estimates and vegetation greenness for the 1st Dekad of February 2025 were generated using TAMESAT and METOSAT vegetation products.
-During this period, moderate rainfall was observed in parts of the Belg rain-benefiting areas, particularly in the southern, southwestern, and southeastern regions, resulting in significant vegetation cover as indicated by the Normalized Difference Vegetation Index (NDVI).
-In contrast, in all the country except some pocket areas Gambella, South West Ethiopia and south Oromia, received minimal to no rainfall.
-These regions showed low vegetation cover, with some areas exhibiting bare or sparse vegetation.
+In this bulletin, satellite rainfall estimates and vegetation greenness for the 3rd Dekad of February 2025 were generated using TAMESAT and METOSAT vegetation products.
+During this period, moderate rainfall was observed in some Belg rain-benefiting areas.
+However, most of the country received minimal to no rainfall.
+As a result, vegetation cover remained low, with some areas exhibiting bare or sparse vegetation.
 Rainfall Estimation from Satellite Data

-Rainfall distribution

-The Belg season, spanning from February to May, marks the main rainy period for the southern, southwest, and southeast regions of the country.
-However, by the first dekad of February 2025, rainfall had begun in various parts of the country.
-Notably, some pocket areas of South West Ethiopia, Gambella and Oromia received rainfall ranging from 1 to 20 mm.
-In contrast, minimal to no rainfall was recorded in other parts of the country, highlighting the spatial variability of precipitation during this period.
+Rainfall distribution The Belg season, spanning from February to May, marks the main rainy period for the southern, southwest, and southeast regions of the country.
+However, by the third dekad of February 2025, rainfall had begun in various parts of the country.
+No rainfall was recorded over all the country, highlighting the spatial variability of precipitation during this period.

-Comparison with climatological normal

-During this dekad, a comparison between satellite rainfall estimates and the climatological average revealed a slight increase in rainfall was observed in some pocket areas of Gambella regions.
-A slight decrease in rainfall was observed in Sidama, South Ethiopia, South West Ethiopia, Central Ethiopia and pocket areas of Amhara, Afar, Somali and central Oromia regions.
+Comparison with climatological normal During this dekad, a comparison between satellite rainfall estimates and the climatological average revealed a slight decrease in rainfall was observed in Sidama, South West Ethiopia, South Ethiopia, Central Ethiopia and pocket areas of Amhara and Oromia regions.
 No significant changes were recorded in the rest of the country.